andrea202511/ecang/README.md

 ## Requirements

 Ecang use the wxWidgets library (www.wxwidgets.org).
-These libraries are requested:

-//TODO completare
+From Alpha version 1.0.30, wxWidgets library are statically linked for easier installation

 Ecang is develop with Code:Blocks (www.codebloks.org).
-In the src folder, codeblocks projet can be found;
+In the src folder, codeblocks project can be found, ecang.cbp for linux version and ecangw.cbp for windows version.

 ## Istallation